 What Hawaiian Monk Seal is endangered?

 Hawaiian Monk Seal is an endangered marine mammal.
 It is a rare seal that can be found in the Hawaiian Islands.
-They are noted for their dark coloring and limited size, often reaching only up to five feet in length.
+They are noted for their dark coloring and limited size, typically reaching 6 to 7.5 feet in length.

-The Hawaiian monk seal is one of the most endangered animals in the world, with fewer than 1,300 seals currently living on earth today.
+The Hawaiian monk seal is one of the most endangered animals in the world, with roughly 1,600 seals currently living in the wild.
 As human populations have grown over the years, many of these seals have been hunted for their meat or oil in order to keep people fed in Hawaii during difficult years when resources were scarce.

 Although they are not officially considered extinct yet by any means, if global trends continue then it will not be long before this incredible species has disappeared completely from our planet.